JasperHof/JasperHof.github.io/_docs/assoc.md

 LDAK-KVIK never needs to store genotypes for more than 512 SNPs, and thus has **low memory demands**.
 LDAK-KVIK constructs PRS in Step 1 using a chunk-based variational Bayes solver that requires 5-20 times fewer updates than conventional variational Bayes solvers.
 This step is also used to efficiently compute a test statistic scaling factor.

-LDAK-KVIK increases detection power, relative to existing MMAA tools, by using more **realistic models** for how SNP effect sizes vary across the genome (specifically, the dependency between SNP heritability and MAF).
+LDAK-KVIK increases statistical power, relative to existing MMAA tools, by using more **realistic models** for how SNP effect sizes vary across the genome (specifically, the dependency between SNP heritability and MAF).
 An **Elastic Net** prior distribution is used for SNP effect sizes (i.e., a mixture of a Gaussian and a Laplace distribution), whereas existing MMAA tools generally restrict to mixtures of Gaussian distributions.

 LDAK-KVIK includes a fast empirical algorithm for computing the **saddlepoint approximation** (SPA), which is used for controlling type 1 errors when testing binary traits with case:control imbalance.